Butlin's Memorabilia Website

 Devon Coast Country Club

-Opening after World War Two, the camp was to offer the campers another option for their break.
-The camp would be a full board break owned by the Ladbrokes Holidays.
-In 1990, the camp would change ownership to become Warners Camp.
-The camp was to have immediate changes under the Warners logo as it became an adult-exclusive camp.
-However, the camp would only represent the Warner's name for a couple of years until it was sold to Shearing Coach Holidays Ltd.
+Following World War Two, the camp was established to provide campers with an alternative option for their holiday.
+It was a full board retreat owned by Ladbrokes Holidays.
+In 1990, ownership transitioned to become Warner's Camp.
+Under the Warners brand, the camp underwent immediate transformations, becoming exclusively for adults.
+However, it would only carry the Warner's name for a few years before being sold to Shearing Coach Holidays Ltd.

 Sussex Coast Country Club